 Our treatment team strives to understand and treat each individual as a whole person medically, psychologically, socially and spiritually.
 These multiple perspectives aid the evaluation of each person’s health, behavior and situations at work and home, as well as help in treatment planning.

 Robert Albanese, Jr, MD

-Dr. Albanese is the program manager of the Professionals in Crisis Program and an associate professor in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
+Dr. Albanese is the program director of the Professionals Program and an associate professor in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
 He is board certified in psychiatry, internal medicine and psychosomatic medicine.

 Prior to joining Menninger, Dr. Albanese held such positions as chief of the Medical Service at the Boise Veterans Administration Medical Center in Boise, Idaho; medical director of the Inpatient Psychiatric Unit at the Ralph H. Johnson Veterans Administration Medical Center in Charleston, SC; and psychiatrist for the Combat-related PTSD Residential Program at Bay Pines Veterans Administration Medical Center in Bay Pines, Fla.

 Dr. Albanese is a Fellow of the American College of Physicians and a governor of the Association of Medicine and Psychiatry.